-Feeling connected with classmates and an instructor while engaged in remote online learning can feel oxymoronic.
-Yet, we know that intentional efforts to nurture connection in the online space pay off.
-Students who participated in the pilot Quantway and Statway Virtual courses in the last year reported noticing and appreciating when their instructor facilitated community-building.
+Feeling connected with classmates and an instructor while learning online can feel like an oxymoron.
+Yet we know that thoughtful effort to nurture connection in online spaces pays off.
+Students who participated in pilot Quantway and Statway online courses this past year reported noticing and appreciating when their instructor facilitated community-building.

 Tips to Establish and Maintain Connection in Your Online Courses